hwrd22/hj-cmpsc-463-algorithms-class-minesweeper/README.md

   - Score calculations that take into account the board's complexity, the difficulty selected, and the user's time.

 ## Running the Program
-You just need to download the repository and run main.py
+- Download the repository and run main.py
+- From there, select a difficulty level to play the game.
+- The game continues until the user uncovers a mine or all safe tiles have been uncovered.

 ## Game controls
 - Left-click a tile to uncover it.